Skip Navigation

 Annotation: This document summarizes results from a 6-year demonstration of a system for improving the oral health of groups in the United States that do not receive oral health care on a regular basis and that have high rates of untreated oral disease.
 The report describes a model that reaches people who do not regularly visit dental offices by bringing services to them using geographically distributed, telehealth-connected teams to provide the essential ingredients of a dental home.
 Contents include an overview of the system, major accomplishments, lessons learned, and future directions.

-Keywords: Demonstration programs, Dental care, Geographic regions, Health care delivery, Oral health, Special health care needs, Teamwork, Telemedicine, Underserved communities
+Keywords: Demonstration programs, Geographic regions, Health care delivery, Oral health, Oral health care, Special health care needs, Teamwork, Telemedicine, Underserved communities

 National Center for Fatality Review and Prevention.
 2016.
 Guidance for CDR and FIMR teams on addressing vicarious trauma.
 Washington, DC: National Center for Fatality Review and Prevention, 15 pp.